awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 1. Choose **Manage**\.

 1. Select **Enable**\.
-You keep the AWS managed key with the alias `alias/aws/ebs` created on your behalf as the default encryption key, or choose a symmetric customer managed key\.
+You keep the AWS managed key with the alias `alias/aws/ebs` created on your behalf as the default encryption key, or choose a symmetric customer managed encryption key\.

 1. Choose **Update EBS encryption**\.